rbika/rbika.com/content/blog/how-i-built-this-website.md

 ---
 title: How I built this website
 date: '2022-08-19T00:00:00-03:00'
+description: 'The inspirations and technologies I used to build this website.'
 ---

 Every time I want to learn a new technology I build a small side project.
 Building something from scratch is one of the best ways to learn new skills and improve the ones you already know.
 Tutorials are a good starting point but they are designed to work perfectly, so you usually don’t face any challenges.
 Building something on your own is much harder.
 You will hit real-life problems on the way and you will need to solve them to keep going.